Services

 Heather Colohan, PEAR Specialist, leading a circle group.

 The PEAR team works with leaders to address community concerns related to preventing or responding to sexual misconduct in their environment.
-Through community engagements and support, PEAR attends to the ripple effect of harm/concerns that often spread beyond individuals to workplace communities and relationships.
+Through community engagement and support, PEAR attends to the ripple effect of harm/concerns that often impact workplace communities and relationships.

 “Trainings provide the skills needed by all members of the academic community to identify and change behaviors, each of whom has a role to play in building a positive organizational climate.”